By: Author John Cunningham. Published: 2022/08/31 at 4:47 pm

 I like to use a siphon to suck the gas from the gas tank directly instead of draining the stale gas through the fuel lines.
 But draining out through the lines works fine too, but we will need to rinse the tank with some fresh gas before refitting the gas line.

-- Gas valve turned off or pinch gas line with small vice grips
+- Gas valve turned off or pinch the gas line with small vice grips

 - Remove the gas line from the carburetor